shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 1. There is the **User mode instructions**/**Protected mode instructions** which are the instructions that our user program runs.
 2. And there is the **Kernel mode instructions**/**Privelliged mode instructions** which the operating system runs.
-Note that some architectures may have more than 2 partitions (e.g., x86 has 4 part)
+Note that some architectures may have more than 2 partitions (e.g., x86 has 4 partitions called ring 0, ... ring 3).
+However, for our purposes we will consider the instruction set to be partitioned into 2 parts.

-	instuction set = things that processor can do
-		- instr set is partitioned into at least (and exactly-for our purposes) two sections.

-1. User mode instruction
-2. Kernel mode instruction
----
-1. Protected mode instruction
-3. Privelliged mode instruction

----
-x86 has 4 partitiones (ring 0, ...,3)

-So we will consider the two partion of an isntr set.

-Some instructions (privelliged) can be only run in kernel mode.

-All instructions we've written has been user/protected mode instruction.
+Although most instructions (User/Protected mode) can be run by all programs, some instructions (Kernel/Privelliged mode) can only be run in kernel mode.
+Up until now, all the instructions we've wrriten were user/protected mode instructions.

-THE OS IS BUILT OUT OF INSTRUCTIONS

-KERNEL = CORE SPACE OF OEPARTING SYSTEM INSTRUCTION
+* Note that the Kernel, here, refers to the core space of operating system instructions, and will be used synonymously with the OS for now.

-WHen we call the instructions, the processor must distringuish which mode we are in....determine if it is allowed to run kernel mode instr.
-A single bit flag inside the processor stores this (machine status register).

-If we are in user mode, the processor can only  run user mode instr.
-If we are in kernel mode, the processor can run both user and kernel mode inst.
+When a kernel mode instruction is called, the processor distinguished which mode we are in to determine if it is allowed to run that instruction.
+A single bit flag inside the machine status register stores which mode we are in.
+If we are in kernel mode, the processor can run both user mode and kernel mode instructions.
+However, if we are in user mode, the processor canonly run user mode instructions.

+But what if we are in user mode, but call a kernel mode instructions?
+Well that depends on what instruction is called.
+Historically, x86 simply ignored these calls

 What if we are in the wrong mode? (in user mode calling a kernel instruction)...
 1. (least desirable) x86 historoically for some inst: simply ignores it (makes x86 hard to virtualize)